-Join Kelly McCathran for an in-depth discussion in this video Raster vs. vector, part of Introduction to Flash Animation.
+Join Kelly McCathran for an in-depth discussion in this video Raster vs. vector, part of Learning Flash Animation.

 In this video, I'm going to go over the two main categories of all computer based graphics.
 The two terms you'll hear is raster or vector, and there are other terms that we'll cover.
 Raster, by Flash, is called bitmap, and that's the other acceptable term.
 Vector is also called Bezier curve, and for some useless trivia, Bezier curve was created by a car designer for Renault in the 1920's.
 Back then, US car makers were the leaders in the world, in car design.
 And Pierre Bezier went to his boss and said, well, instead of plotting everything out to the millimeter, how about we just put a point in and then adjust the arc around that point.